types of supporting tissues in plants, functions of plant tissues.

 they are i.
 FIBRES AND ii.
 SCLEREIDS.
 1. Fibres are elongated cells with tapering ends.
 These help to provide strength and flexibility to plants 2.
 Sclereids unlike fibres, are not too elongated but have great strength like the fibres too.

 The functions of Sclerenchyma are as follows i.
-The Sclerenchyma fibre type give flexibility to plants and prevent them braking up easily ii.
-Sclerenchyma provide strength, rigidity, hardness and support to plants
+The Sclerenchyma fibre type gives flexibility to plants and prevents them from breaking up easily ii.
+Sclerenchyma provides strength, rigidity, hardness and support to plants

 WOOD OR THE XYLEM SUPPORTING TISSUES OF PLANTS